pwafire/pwafireapp/docs/README.md

 The web app files are copied over to the **build** folder when the **npm run build** command is run, and the server (is started with **npm run start**) serves these files from the **build** directory.

-**Alternatively**, you can test your web app using [chrome web server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) and to test it if installable and offline **LIVE**, host with [firebase](https://firebase.google.com/docs/web/setup) as in [this codelab](https://pwafire.org/developer/codelabs/firebase-hosting-web/).
+**Alternatively**, you can test your web app using [chrome web server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) and host with [firebase](https://firebase.google.com/docs/web/setup) as in [this codelab](https://pwafire.org/developer/codelabs/firebase-hosting-web/).

 You are done!
 Welcome to Canaan!